NINAnor/urban-climate/README.md

 This repository provides a workflow for analyzing the impact of urban trees on local climate regulation.
 This workflow is an adapted version of the methodolgy described in [Venter et al. (2020)](https://www.sciencedirect.com/science/article/pii/S0048969719361893).

+Code is provided for the following tasks:

+0. **Extract Raster Data**
+    - `extract_raster_data.js`
+    - extract raster data from GEE

+1. **Raster Processing**
+    - kedro pipeline: `raster_processing`
+    - load single GeoTIFFs into a rasterstack
+    - convert a raster stack to a GeoDataFrame, where each band becomes a colum, and each pixel value is a row.

+2. **Land Surface Temperature (LST) counterfactual modelling**
+    - kedro pipeline: `lst_counterfactual`
+    - calculate the LST counterfactual for each pixel in the study area

+3. **Ecosystem service calculation**
+    - kedro pipeline: `ecosystem_services`
+    - calculate the ecosystem services per district

+Complete documentation is hosted on GitHub Pages: [Urban Climate Documentation](https://ac-willeke.github.io/urban-climate/html/index.html)

-### Getting Started
+## Getting Started
 This project utilizes the [Kedro Framework](https://docs.kedro.org/en/stable/index.html) to streamline data processing and analysis.
-The code is structured into three main tasks: Data Processing, LST counterfactual modelling and Ecosystem service calculation.
+See the documentation for detailed step by step instricutions on how to set up the project and run the project.

 1. **Docker | environment set up**

     The project is set up to run in a Docker container.
 Documentation on how to build and run the Docker image for this project can be found [here](https://ac-willeke.github.io/urban-climate/html/docker.html).

+    ```bash
+    # Build container from Dockerfile
+    docker build t <image-name>:<image-tag> .
+    ``````

-    Note that the containter contains no data, so please ensure to mount your data into the container.
+    Note that the containter contains no data, so please ensure to mount your data into the container (see `template_devcontainer.json`).

 2. **Kedro | run the pipelines**